zamm-dev/zamm/ui/README.md

 ## Logo

-### Creating the SVG
+### Creating the typographic SVG

-To create the logo SVG, open Gimp up and type in "ZAMM" in 24 point Ropa Sans font.
+To create a typographic SVG version of the logo, open Gimp up and type in "ZAMM" in 24 point Ropa Sans font.
 Then, follow [these instructions](https://www.techwalla.com/articles/text-to-path-in-gimp) to convert it to a path.
 Create a long line that runs parallel to the sloped middle edges of the Z. It may be easier if you press `Edit Mode > Edit (Ctrl)` in the `Paths` palette.
 Now use that line to extend the top and bottom of the Z to the line, so that the Z becomes a zig-zag.
 Delete the two intermediate points that are now redundant.

 Next, extend the horizontal top and bottom of the Z to cover the whole word.
 To select multiple points to move at once, select `Edit Mode > Design` and shift-click on each node of the path.